Guide to Best Gifts for Creative People and DIYers

 How about a monthly crafting subscription box?
 Jami Ray Vintage creates boxes for crafts, home decor, thrifted finds and more.

-There are lots of subscription box options out there, so think about what projects would appeal the most.
-It’s a nice way to spread the pleasure of receiving a gift across the year for creative types.
+There are lots of subscription box options out there.
+So, think about what projects would appeal the most.
+It’s a fun way to spread joy across the year for creative types.

 Patreon

-Patreon is a way to financially support content creators you like.
+Patreon is a way to financially support content creators.

-This awesome gift relies on knowing who the upcycler in your life follows on Youtube (or other places) and would like to support more.
-The advantage of Patreon (other than financially supporting someone whose work you appreciate) is they often provide bonus content just for Patreon backers.
+This thoughtful gift relies on knowing who the creative in your life follows on YouTube and would like to support more.
+They often provide bonus content just for Patreon backers.

 If someone you know would appreciate more content, this is a thoughtful way to show them that you know them well.